rust-lang/reference/src/behavior-considered-undefined.md

     > **Note**: `rustc` achieves this with the unstable
     > `rustc_layout_scalar_valid_range_*` attributes.
 * Incorrect use of inline assembly.
-For more details, refer to the [rules] to follow when writing code that uses inline assembly.
+For more details, refer to [asm.evaluation] for the requirements that an inline assembly block must uphold
 * **In [const context](const_eval.md#const-context)**: transmuting or otherwise reinterpreting a pointer (reference, raw pointer, or function pointer) into some allocated object as a non-pointer type (such as integers).